 Shadow Lake Lodge in Canada runs on solar power, which they maximize with the use of energy-efficient light bulbs.
 Drinking water at the lake originates from an underground spring and they process grey water and disperse it into the ground soil.
 They also minimise packaging through the purchase of bulk foods, purchase no bottled water or soft drinks, use phosphate-free soaps and detergents and recycle all glass, metal, and plastics.

 The Chelsea Hotel in Toronto, Canada use sensors and timers, LED & CFL bulbs, high-efficiency boilers, water saving shower heads and low-flow toilets.
 They have an electric car charging point.
 They have also eliminated paper guest receipts and plastic water bottles in guest rooms.
-They source local food and have been awarded Bronze Certified status by EarthCheck, an environmental management program for the travel and tourism industry and 4 Green Key ECOmmodation rating by the Hotel Association of Canada (HAC).
-They are also support a range of environmental and social initiatives and have a team dedicated to green initiatives in the hotel.
+They source local food and were awarded Gold Certified status by EarthCheck in 2022, an environmental management program for the travel and tourism industry and 4 Green Key ECOmmodation rating by the Hotel Association of Canada (HAC).
+They also support a range of environmental and social initiatives and have a team dedicated to green initiatives in the hotel.

 Hotel Le Crystal in Montreal have two regular electrical car chargers and two Tesla car chargers.
 All of their room keys are reusable and all hotel cleaning products are biodegradable and water-soluble.
 The pool and hot tub use salt water instead of chlorine and the hotel fundraises for charities.

-Wickaninnish Lodge in British Columbia in Canada was constructed so as to minimise the impact on surrounding trees and reclaimed douglas fir was used to construct guest room furniture and the liners and trim at every door and window.
-They source their produce, seafood and meat locally from Vancouver Island and greater B.C and use organic products in their spa.
-They have an onsite wormery for food waste and use high-efficiency Viessmann boilers.
-They also have one standard and one Tesla electric car chargers.
-They organise beach clean ups and an annual golf tournament they ran raised over $120,000.00 for the local high school’s athletics programs.
+Wickaninnish Lodge in British Columbia in Canada was constructed so as to minimise the impact on surrounding trees.
+Reclaimed douglas fir was used to construct guest room furniture and the liners and trim at every door and window.
+They source their produce, seafood and meat locally from Vancouver Island and greater B.C.
+Their spa uses high-quality spa products that employ ecologically responsible practices.
+They have an onsite composter for food waste and use high-efficiency Viessmann boilers.
+They also have chargers for E-bikes and two Tesla electric car chargers.
+They organise beach clean ups and an annual golf tournaments they raised over $120,000.00 for the local high school’s athletics programs.
 They also contribute funds and time to operate various not-for-profit festivals in Tofino.

 Lake O’Hara Lodge in Canada conserve water through the use of vacuum toilets, operate an advanced membrane bioreactor tertiary wastewater treatment facility and an efficient hot water pre-warming system utilizing waste heat from their generators.
 They use native plants and shrubs to reclaim disturbed areas, avoid phosphorus based soaps, purchase seasonal produce from local producers, have an extensive in-house recycling program for paper, glass, tin and plastic products, support local charities and contribute financial and in-kind support for ongoing environmental research activities.

 Nimmo Bay is run by the Murray family to have minimal environmental impact.
-Their hydro power system fuelled by streams and waterfalls, providing clean drinking water and up to 80% of our resort’s power needs.
+Their hydro power system fuelled by streams and waterfalls, providing clean drinking water and up to 80% of the resort’s power needs.
 They also built floating docks instead of felling trees on land.
-They serve local produce, compost their organic wase, use eco-friendly cleaning products, and fund wildlife research including conservation of local bears.
-Guests are encourage to help with the research by collecting hair samples and checking wildlife cameras.
-Since 2012 the venue has invited people to trade in a license to trophy hunt a Grizzly bear for a bear viewing trip for 2 people to Nimmo Bay, They also lobbied for a ban on the hunting, which eventually came into effect.
+They serve local produce, compost their organic waste, use eco-friendly cleaning products, and fund wildlife research including conservation of local bears.
+Guests are encouraged to help with the research by collecting hair samples and checking wildlife cameras.
+Since 2012 the venue has invited people to trade in a license to trophy hunt a Grizzly bear for a bear viewing trip for 2 people to Nimmo Bay.
+They also lobbied for a ban on the hunting, which eventually came into effect.

 Here’s an article on 10 spots in Vancouver for vegan and ethical fashion lovers and another one on how to sustainably shop, eat and travel your way around Vancouver, and if you’re visiting the city of Edmonton check out their Borden natural swimming pool.

 Fogo Island Inn (see image above) in Newfoundland is filled with of folk crafts made by a guild of local craftswomen and serves cuisine made with locally grown ingredients, some of which is foraged.
 According to the hotel’s website locally sourced, sustainable building materials were chosen for the hotel whenever possible.
+All of the Inn’s rooms were created using only natural materials such as wood, wool, cotton, and linen.
+The only plastic in the guest rooms is the telephone.
 Harvesting of rainwater is used to serve the toilets, laundry, and kitchen appliances, and wood-fired boilers and solar panels are used for hot water and underfloor heating.
 The hotel is effectively owned by the community with all profits funding local micro-lending projects and the hotel’s Shorefast Foundation, which is dedicated to preserving the tradition of boat building in the area.

 Two Bunch Palms in California is a resort built around the natural hot desert springs.
 It uses only locally grown food in its restaurant, irrigates with recycled water, only uses biodegradable cleaning and treatment products, and generates its electricity from renewable sources, making it the first carbon-neutral resort in America.